 1. Talk positively to yourself

-Instead of constantly cribbing ‘My husband hates me but I don’t know why’ or ‘my husband hates me all of a sudden and I am clueless’, try telling yourself – ‘I think my husband hates me but I am determined to find why and how I can solve it’.
+Instead of constantly cribbing, “My husband hates me, what do I do?” or “My husband hates me all of a sudden and I am clueless”, try telling yourself, “I think my husband hates me, but I am determined to find why and how I can solve it”.
 Such an approach can make a world of difference to your life and to your marriage.

 2. Communicate with your husband

-Communication can be difficult if your husband is abusive or you are scared of him but if it’s an equal relationship that has gone wrong a heart-to-heart talk can at least open the closed doors of the heart.
+Communication can be difficult if your husband is abusive or you are scared of him, but if it’s an equal relationship that has gone wrong then a heart-to-heart talk can at least open the closed doors of the heart.
 But be prepared to hear unpleasant things about yourself too if he decides to get candid.
 Keeping ego aside is very essential in this process if you really want to keep your love intact and find out what truly went wrong.

 3. Make a new start

 So you are convinced that your husband hates you even if he hasn’t said as much in as many words?
 Absolutely convinced that, “My husband hates his life with me?”
 Well then, why not try to turn hatred to love again?

 First and foremost, be aware of your feelings and sort them out.
 Do you really want this relationship to work out?
 Then, put in the effort that is needed.

 Forget old issues and make a new start.
 Continuously wondering, ‘why do I feel my husband hates me’, is going to get you nowhere.
 Take charge and make plans to woo him back.
 Do small things like exchanging gifts, planning surprise dates or supporting him through a work crisis.
 Be patient throughout this process as well.

 Related Reading: 50 Double Date Ideas That Are Fun